jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 (solve (assert (= (list-ref L y) 7)))
 {% endhighlight %}

 which asks for a value of `y` such that `(list-ref L y)` is 7.
-Rosette says:
+Rosette returns:

     (model
      [y 1])

 as we'd expect -- the second element of `L` is 7 (and list indices start from 0).

 So constraint programming allows us to fill in unknown values in our program automatically.
-This ability will underlie our approach to program synthesis (when the *program* will be the unknown value).
+This ability will underlie our approach to program synthesis.

-> **Aside**: Rosette's `(solve ...)` form works by compiling constraints to the [Z3 SMT solver][z3], which provides high-performance solving algorithms for a variety of styles of constraints.
+> **Aside**: Rosette's `(solve ...)` form works by compiling constraints and sending them to the [Z3 SMT solver][z3], which provides high-performance solving algorithms for a variety of types of constraints.
 The [Z3 tutorial][z3tutorial] is a nice introduction to this lower-level style of constraint progamming that Rosette abstracts away.

 ### Domain-specific languages: programs in programs

-What does it mean for "the program" to be the unknown value?
-Which language is the program in?
-Can it be any program in that language?
-To give precise answers to these questions, we're going to define a *domain-specific language* (DSL) for our synthesis task.
-A DSL is just a small programming language equipped with exactly the features we want.
+Program synthesis is related to the problems we just solved: there is a constraint (the specification) and an unknown (the program) whose value we wish to find.
+But what does it mean for "the program" to be the unknown value?
+The avenue we'll explore makes this idea explicit by defining a *domain-specific language* (DSL) for our synthesis task.

+A DSL is just a small programming language equipped with exactly the features we are interested in.
 You can build a DSL for just about anything.
-In our research, we've built DSLs for synthesis work in [file system operations][ferrite] and [approximate hardware][synapse], and others have done the same for [network configuration][bagpipe] and [K-12 algebra classes][rulesynth].
-The common thread is that a DSL makes the operations we care about explicit, and hides those we don't.
+In our research, we've built DSLs for synthesis work in [file system operations][ferrite] and [approximate hardware][synapse], and others have done the same for [network configuration][bagpipe] and [K--12 algebra tutoring][rulesynth].

+DSLs are fundamental to program synthesis because they define the *search space*---the set of possible values for the "unknown program".
+If a DSL is too complex, it may be difficult to solve a synthesis problem, because there are many programs to consider.
+But if a DSL is too simple, it won't be able to express interesting behaviors.
+Controlling this trade-off is critical to building practical synthesis tools.

+#### A simple arithmetic DSL

 For today, we're going to define a very trivial DSL for arithmetic operations.
 The programs we synthesize in this DSL will be arithmetic expressions like `(plus x y)`.
 While this isn't a particularly thrilling DSL, it will be simple to implement and demonstrate.

 We need to define two parts of our language: its **syntax** (what programs look like) and its **semantics** (what programs do).

-#### Syntax

-To define the DSL syntax, we're going to make use of Racket's support for [structures][].
+**Syntax**.
+The syntax for our DSL will use Racket's support for [structures][].
 We'll define a new structure type for each operation in our language:

 {% highlight racket %}
 (struct plus (left right) #:transparent)